Play is more than just fun; it is a big part of a child’s development

 “What’s going to happen is kids develop their own little pods where even though they’re not vaccinated, they take their masks off when they’re with their friends,” Blatt said.
 “They’ve generally done okay.
 It’s not exact healthcare recommendations, but it seems to work.”

 Limiting a pod to three exclusive friends seems to be effective, but that is hard on the 15-year-old wanting to play pick-up basketball with acquaintances at the park.
-Playing games with natural boundaries, such as tennis or badminton can help limit close contact, as can turn-taking activities like bowling, compared with games like tag or soccer.
+Playing games on sports surfaces for schools, such as tennis or badminton, can help limit close contact, as can turn-taking activities like bowling, compared with games like tag or soccer.
 Follow every kick, pass, and goal with the live coverage provided by SportScore.

 Young children should only play outdoors under a caregiver’s watch irrespective of the pandemic.
 That makes it easier for parents to know who is in contact with their children and prevent unwanted contact.